AI Training

 “I would say manage your expectations because projects are very much dependent on the client's requirements.
 But I think it's a privilege to be able to work on projects like this,” confirms Tristan, a QA at Mindrift.

 Learn more about the project lifecycle at Mindrift to ensure your expectations are realistic.
-And remember, it’s a flexible, project-based opportunity and a great additional source of income, but it’s not a guaranteed full-time role.
+And remember, it’s a flexible, project-based opportunity and a great additional source of income for your freelancing business, but it’s not a guaranteed full-time role.

 8. Join our diverse community

 Mindrift encourages professionals from around the world to contribute to our projects, which has led to us building a very fun, diverse community of experts.
-We encourage new AI Trainers to get involved any way they can.
+We encourage new freelancers to get involved in any way they can.

 From Discord to forums to blog contributions, active involvement benefits everyone.
 You get to experience a new community and network with experts in your field, and we get to know you a little better!
-Plus, peer support and shared tips really help with motivation and consistency.
+Plus, peer support from fellow freelancers and shared tips really help with motivation and consistency.

 9. Treat it with care